 The game started with Anstrom in place of Holst, but Barney got into the fray in the second quarter.
 The game was even the first half, both teams playing their best.
 The score at the end of the first half was 2 to 2.
 The third quarter was a battle royal for the long end of the score.
-At the beginning of the last quarter, the score was 5 to 4 for Council Bluffs.
+At the score was 5 to 4 for Council Bluffs.
 Easy shots which were missed by the locals, and long true shots by Walch, quickly ran the score up in favor of the Bluffs' team.